 Get-ExchangeServer | where {$_.IsClientAccessServer -eq $TRUE} | ForEach-Object {Add-ADPermission -Identity $_.distinguishedname -User (Get-User -Identity "rivacrm" | select-object).identity -extendedRight ms-Exch-EPI-Impersonation}

-Impersonation for single user accounts - The next step is to set the permissions on each user for which we want to enable Exchange Impersonation.
-From the command line, use the Add-ADPermission cmdlet.
+- For each user for which we want to enable Exchange Impersonation, from the command line, use the Add-ADPermission cmdlet.

 Add-ADPermission -Identity (Get-User -Identity "Target-User").DistinguishedName -User (Get-User -Identity "Service-Account").Identity -extendedRight ms-Exch-EPI-May-Impersonate